SomethingEmbarrassing/NWSFContractReview/README.md

   -Find Job # in column C
   -copy Column A data under "PM" in the table, paste to E1 of destination sheet -copy column J data under "Ton" in the table, paste into E2 of destination sheet

+This project includes VBA code extracted from an Excel .xlsm file for easier version control and collaboration.
+The code is organized as follows:

+    WorkbookEvents.bas – Code from the ThisWorkbook object Contract Review Sheet1.bas – Code behind Sheet1